 The productivity of independent smallholders is generally much lower compared to large-scale companies.
 For commercial oil palm plantations, yields can be as high as 30 tonnes per hectare per year, particularly on mineral soil.
 In contrast, the average output of independent transmigrant and local farmers in Kotawaringin Barat during the yield ascending period (4-10 years) is 15.8 and 12.69 tonnes per hectare per year, respectively.
 During the same period, farmers in Seruyan produced up to 16.7 tonnes per hectare per year.
-The higher productivity may be caused by better quality of seedlings that were available for farmers who establish the plantation in late 2000s as compared with those who started the planting in late 1990s and early 2000s.
-The productivity of the yield ascending period in Seruyan, however, declined to only 12.9 tonnes per hectare per year, while generally the productivity should increase during this period.
+The higher productivity may result from higher quality of seedlings that were available to farmers who established plantations in the late 2000s as compared with those who started planting in the late 1990s and early 2000s.
+The productivity of the yield ascending period in Seruyan, however, declined to only 12.9 tonnes per hectare per year, while generally the productivity should have increase during this period.
 Soil types and quality were not examined in this study.